microsoft/vscode-node-azure-pack/README.md

 # Azure Support for VS Code

-[Microsoft Azure](https://azure.microsoft.com/en-us/overview/what-is-azure/) is an ever-expanding set of cloud services to help your organization meet your business challenges.
-It’s the freedom to build, manage, and deploy applications on a massive, global network using your favorite tools and frameworks.

-Azure support in Visual Studio Code is provided through a rich set of extensions that make it easy to discover and interact with the cloud services that power your applications.
+[Microsoft Azure](https://azure.microsoft.com/en-us/overview/what-is-azure/) support in Visual Studio Code is provided through a rich set of extensions that make it easy to discover and interact with the cloud services that power your applications.

 > If you do not have an Azure subscription, [sign up today](https://azure.microsoft.com/en-us/free/?b=16.48) for a free account and get **$200** in Azure Credits to try out any combination of Azure services.

 ## Azure Services

-* [App Service](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-azureappservice) is Azure's fully-managed Platform as a Service (PaaS) that let's you deploy and scale web, mobile, and API apps.
-Use the Azure App Service extension for VS Code to quickly create, manage, and deploy your websites.
+* Host your web sites and applications using [App Service](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-azureappservice), Azure's fully-managed Platform as a Service (PaaS) that let's you deploy and scale web, mobile, and API apps.
+The Azure App Service extension lets you quickly quickly create sites, deploy them, view logs, and even set environment variables (such as a Connection String), right from within VS Code.

-* [Cosmos DB](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-cosmosdb) is Azure's globally distributed, multi-model database serivice.
-Browse and query your MongoDB databases both locally and in the cloud.
-In addition to MongoDB, CosmosDB supports Graphs (Gremlin), SQL (previously known as DocumentDB), and Apache Cassandra .
+* Store and retrieve just about any type of data using [Cosmos DB](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-cosmosdb), Azure's globally distributed database service.
+CosmosDB is "multi-model", meaning it supports a variety of common database APIs such as MongoDB, Graph, SQL, and Apache Cassandra.
+If your application already uses one of these database services, you can take advantage of CosmosDB's low latency and global scalability without changing a line of code.
+VS Code's Cosmos DB support lets you create and manage databases as well as write MongoDB command scripts in a _scrapbook_, with rich completions (IntelliSense) just as if you were writing JavaScript, Python, or C#.

-* [Functions](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-azurefunctions) is an event driven, compute on demand service, sometimes referred to as ["serverless computing"](https://en.wikipedia.org/wiki/Serverless_computing).
-You can focus on writing the code and let Azure worry about the infrastructure.
+* ["Serverless computing"](https://en.wikipedia.org/wiki/Serverless_computing) is done using [Functions](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-azurefunctions), Azure's event driven, compute on demand service.
+You focus on writing the code and Azure will managed the infrastructure.
 The Functions support in VS Code lets you quickly browse, create, manage, deploy, and even **debug** functions locally.

-* Have a static website you want to host in the cloud?
-You can use [Storage](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-azurestorage) to host your site quickly and inexpensively.
+* Have a static site you want to host in the cloud?
+You can use [Azure Storage](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-azurestorage) to host your site quickly and inexpensively.
 The Storage service also provides massive scale blob, file, and document storage with low latency and high throughput.
-Storage support lets you deploy static sites and browse Blob Containers, File Shares, Tables, and Queues.
+VS Code's Storage support lets you deploy static sites, browse and edit Blob Containers, File Shares, Tables, and Queues.

-* [Docker](https://marketplace.visualstudio.com/items?itemName=PeterJausovec.vscode-docker) support makes it easy to develop and deploy containerized microservice-based applications using Docker containers.

-* [Azure CLI](https://marketplace.visualstudio.com/items?itemName=ms-vscode.azurecli) support provides an enhanced editing experience when authoring [Azure CLI 2.0](https://aka.ms/AzureCLI2) commands with full completions (IntelliSense), the ability to invoke one or more commands in the terminal, and the ability to easily view and format results as a separate JSON document.
+* Store your Docker images in _private_ Container Registries using the Azure Container Registry, and run them in the cloud using App Service.
+VS Code's support for [Docker](https://marketplace.visualstudio.com/items?itemName=PeterJausovec.vscode-docker) helps you author `Dockerfile` and `docker-compose` files with rich completions (IntelliSense), syntax highlighting and checking, and linting support.
+The Explorer view makes it easy to build, run, and manage your local and remote containers and images.

+* The [Azure CLI 2.0](https://aka.ms/AzureCLI2) makes it easy to manage all of your Azure resources from a terminal.
+If you write CLI scripts, [VS Code's support](https://marketplace.visualstudio.com/items?itemName=ms-vscode.azurecli) provides syntax highlighting and completions (IntelliSense) for the CLI commands as well as your resources in Azure.
+You can execute one or more commands and even see the results in richly formatted `json`, document.

-* [Azure Resource Manager (ARM) Tools](https://marketplace.visualstudio.com/items?itemName=msazurermtools.azurerm-vscode-tools) support provides a rich editing experience for Azure Resource Manager ("ARM") deployment templates and template language expressions.
-For example, IntelliSense for TLE function names, parameter references, signature help, Go to Definition, Peek Definition, and Find All References (Shift+F12) as well as Errors and Warnings, making it quick and easy to author ARM templates in VS Code.
+* You can also automate management of Azure resources using [Azure Resource Manager](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-overview) ("ARM") templates.
+VS Code's [support for ARM](https://marketplace.visualstudio.com/items?itemName=msazurermtools.azurerm-vscode-tools) makes it easy to author these `json` documents with rich editing and navigation experiences for deployment templates and template language expressions, including completions (IntelliSense) for TLE function names, parameter references, signature help, Go to Definition, Peek Definition, and Find All References (Shift+F12) as well as Errors and Warnings.

 ## Installation

-By intalling this extension you will install all of the extensions listed above.
+By intalling support for Azure you will install all of the extensions listed above.
 Some of these extensions will also install the [Azure Account extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode.azure-account) which provides a single Azure login and subscription filtering experience.

 You can uninstall individual extensions or all by uninstalling this extension.